yasinvahora56/EMS/README.md

 6.  **Run the application:**
     * **Start the backend server** (from the `server` directory):
         ```sh
+        npm run dev
         npm start
         ```
-    * **Start the frontend client** (from the `client` directory in a new terminal):
+    * **Start the frontend frontend** (from the `frontend` directory in a new terminal):
         ```sh
-        npm start
+        npm run dev
         ```

-The application should now be running, with the client accessible at `http://localhost:8080`.
+The application should now be running, with the frontend accessible at `http://localhost:8080`.

 ---